steadystatic/alfred-minikube-dash/README.md

 ## How to use:

-Mac only - requires Alfred.app and this works with any URL but try aliasing this and using when you start your Minikube session:
+Mac only - requires [Alfred.app](https://www.alfredapp.com) and this works with any URL but for this example I'm using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+When you start your Minikube session pass the `--url` flag and redirect the url to a temp file:

 ```
 minikube dashboard --url >| /tmp/kubedash